-Welcome to ‘Disasters Songs in Canada.’
-This website serves as a vehicle to present the Canadian disaster songs that three academics have collected and are currently studying.
-We wanted to share our findings with a broader public but also invite a broader public to work with us in augmenting and correcting our collection.
-We welcome your input!
+Welcome to ‘Disasters Songs in Canada,’ the website that serves to present the Atlantic Canadian disaster songs currently being studied by ethnomusicologist Heather Sparling.
+This site is designed to share findings with a broader public but also invite a broader public to work with me in augmenting and correcting the collection.
+I welcome your input!

 You can follow Heather Sparling’s disaster song research on Twitter.